bkavlak/rumi-verse-builder/src/content/blog/praxis/rhythm-of-the-city.md

 - **Movement III**: "Last Train" - Lonely, distant, melancholic

 ### "Construction Concerto"
 Written for percussion ensemble and electronics, this piece uses construction site recordings as both inspiration and accompaniment.
-The live percussionists "collaborate" with the recorded workers, creating a dialogue between organized music and industrial accident.
+The live percussionists "collaborate" with the recorded workers, creating a dialogue between organized praxis and industrial accident.

 ## The Philosophy